Putnam-Lab/Lab_Management/Lab_Resourses/Titrator/Protocols/Balance_Protocol.md

 Last Revised: Putnam Lab - DM Becker - 20210218

 1. **Setting up the Balance**
-	1. Turn on Analytical Balance by pressing on the “On/Off” Button on the bottom left corner
+	1. Turn on Analytical Balance by plugging in the black cord into the small circular slot at the back of the balance.
+The balance "ON/OFF" button is currently not working.
-	2. On the screen, connect the balance the computer by pressing on the “Lab X Online” Widget
-	3. Wait until it fully connects and shows a new interface

 2. **Measuring with the Balance**
 	1. Using an empty 80 ml Cup place the cup in the balance and wait until the weight stabilizes